-Treatment for dissociative disorders often involves psychotherapy and medication.
+Treatment refers to the handling, usage, techniques, or actions customarily applied to a situation….
+More for dissociative disorders often involves psychotherapy and medication.
 Though finding an effective treatment plan can be difficult, many people can live healthy and productive lives.

 Symptoms and signs of dissociative disorders include:

 - Significant memory loss of specific times, people and events